-Bresnen, Mike and Marshall, Nick (2000) Partnering in Construction: A Critical Review of Issues, Problems and Dilemmas Construction Management and Economics, 18 (2). pp. 229-237.
+Bresnen, Mike and Marshall, Nicholas (2000) Partnering in Construction: A Critical Review of Issues, Problems and Dilemmas Construction Management and Economics, 18 (2). pp. 229-237.
 ISSN 0144-6193Full text not available from this repository.

 Partnering in construction has been presented as a potentially important way of improving construction project performance through the direct benefits it can bring to both clients and contractors.
 However, there is still considerable debate about the nature and merits of a partnering approach.
 This paper attempts to contribute towards this debate by exploring the presumed link between partnering and cultural change within the industry, at both organizational and interorganizational levels of analysis.
 To do so, it draws upon theory and research from the social sciences (especially organizational theory) to explore some of the issues, problems and dilemmas which emerge when full and proper account is taken of the complexities of organizations, as well as some of the subtleties and intricacies of the concept of organizational culture.
 The paper concludes that it is only by fully appreciating the effects of such complexity that a more realistic and practical approach to the development and implementation of partnering will emerge.

 |Item Type:||Journal article|

 |Subjects:||N000 Business and Management > N200 Management studies > N210 Management techniques > N215 Change and Innovation|